LDMX Software

 The object containing the actual event data (trees and branches).

-std::vector< std::pair< std::string, bool > > preCloneRules_
+std::vector< std::pair< std::string, bool > > pre_clone_rules_

 Pre-clone rules.

-std::vector< std::string > reactivateRules_
+std::vector< std::string > reactivate_rules_

 Vector of drop rules that have been parsed and need to be used to reactivate these branches on the input tree.

-std::map< int, std::pair< bool, ldmx::RunHeader * > > runMap_
+std::map< int, std::pair< bool, ldmx::RunHeader * > > run_map_

 Map of run numbers to RunHeader objects.